kushagra-sin/anti-mist-system-arduino/README.md

 ## Working Principle

-Fog forms when the air inside the vehicle becomes more humid than the surroundings, leading to condensation on the windshield.
+Fog is created where moisture content in the air of the car is high in comparison with that of the surroundings, and thus condensation occurs on the windscreen due to moisture.

-The system operates as follows:
+This is how the whole procedure takes place:

-1. The DHT11 sensor continuously measures humidity.
+* DHT11 measures the humidity in the surrounding atmosphere.
-2. If humidity exceeds a predefined threshold (70%), mist formation is assumed.
+* Humidity above the limit (70%) indicates fog creation.
-3. The Arduino activates the relay module.
+* The Arduino turns the relay board ON.
-4. The relay powers the DC fans.
+* The relay activates the DC fans.
-5. The fans blow air across the windshield, removing moisture.
+* The air blown by the fans clears the windscreen.

-Once humidity drops below the threshold, the system automatically turns off.
+The process ends once the limit is achieved and the humidity becomes lower than the limit.

 ---